September 4, 2025, 6:33 am | Read time: 4 minutes

 “Content Intelligence” Aims to Solve Image Problems

-The issue of overly dark content is addressed by Dolby with Precision Black.
-This feature aims to make the image “crystal clear”—regardless of the environment and in line with the artistic intent.
-The function works hand in hand with Light Sense, which detects ambient light and compares it with the reference lighting from the content’s metadata to enhance image quality.
+Dolby addresses the issue of overly dark content with Precision Black, which aims to make the image appear “crystal clear” regardless of the environment and in line with artistic intent.
+This function works in tandem with Light Sense, which detects ambient light and matches it with the reference lighting from the content’s metadata to enhance image quality.
 For sports and gaming, where a faster frame rate is advantageous compared to cinematic content, Content Intelligence offers motion control.
-For high-end displays, bidirectional tone mapping allows filmmakers to more precisely control how a TV uses its brightness and color reserves—without distorting their vision.
+For high-end displays, bidirectional tone mapping allows filmmakers to more precisely control how a TV uses its brightness and color reserves without distorting their vision.

 QLED, 8K, HDR, Micro-LED: What Do These TV Acronyms Mean?